 Asking us to get involved

-If you've tried to resolve the dispute with your neighbours, and can't reach an agreement, you can use our application form below to ask us to look at the matter:
+If you've tried to resolve the dispute with your neighbours and can't reach an agreement, you can use our high hedge complaints form to ask us to look at the matter.

 You must be able to explain the problems that you experience in your home and garden because of the height of the hedge.